 Now you can get your coding fix on the move.
 Someone has created a smartwatch that lets you write and run BASIC programs directly from your wrist.

 About a year ago, Nick Bild bought a LilyGo smartwatch, an affordable wearable that can be programmed to run just about anything.
-But he didn’t find any watch faces or software he liked, so he decided to make his own operating system based on the Commodore 64.
+But he didn’t find any watch faces or software he liked, so he decided to make his own operating system inspired by the Commodore 64.

 Bild understandably says typing on a tiny on-screen keyboard is an awful experience, so he programmed the C64 Watch to let you can plug it into your computer via USB and use your computer’s keyboard as the input.

-You probably won’t want to actually code on your watch, but you can make your colleagues jealous that you have the capability to do so.
+You probably won’t want to actually code on your watch, but you can make your colleagues jealous that you could bang out some coding practice if you wanted to.